Vermont FEED Project Director

 After a brief stint working in aquaculture on the Red Sea, Betsy realized that policy and governance issues were more of a calling than cultivating shrimp.
 She spent a decade with the City of Burlington directing its sustainable city initiative, neighborhood programs, and waterfront development.
 Betsy helped launch the Burlington School Food Project and Burlington’s Sustainable Schools Project.
-With VT FEED, she helped draft and pass Vermont’s first farm to school bill.
+With Vermont FEED, she helped draft and pass Vermont’s first farm to school bill.
 Betsy also served as Director of Projects for the Orton Family Foundation overseeing community planning projects, evaluation, and capacity building in towns throughout New England and the Rocky Mountain West.

 Betsy lives with her family in Burlington where she walks down to Lake Champlain for the sunset whenever she can.

-VT FEED Program Director
+Vermont FEED Program Director

 Helen is the Farm to School Program Director at NOFA-VT.
 She works closely with school nutrition professionals, farmers, and other farm to school stakeholders across Vermont to support local food purchasing in schools, and to forge strong connections between the cafeteria, the classroom, and the community.
 Prior to joining NOFA-VT, she served as the Executive Director at KidsGardening to advance the school and youth gardening movement across the country.
 She was also part of the founding team at Food Connects in Brattleboro, Vermont where she helped to establish and grow farm to school programs in southern Vermont with a strong focus on school nutrition programs and local purchasing.
 In addition, she has worked as a classroom teacher, a field-based educator, and a Peace Corps Volunteer in Bolivia.
 Helen is a graduate of St. Olaf College and holds an M.A. in Sustainable Development from SIT Graduate Institute.